purifetchi/VTubeTiny/VTTiny.Plugin.Discord/README.md

 if you're on ``Linux``, the path will be ``~/.config/VTtinyDiscordBot/token.json``.

+### Future Versions

+Drag the ``Plugin.VTTiny.Discord.dll`` into the Plugins folder of your VTTiny installation and restart VTTiny.

 ### Usage

 > Once you have your bot account and token, you can add the ``DiscordAudioComponent`` to your scene, and then configure it.